k0sproject/k0s/docs/create-cluster.md

 k0s token create --role=controller --expiry=1h
 ```

-The on the new controller, run:
+Then on the new controller, run:
 ```sh
 k0s server "long-join-token"
 ```